 How Does An AirTag Attach To Things?

-There is a wide range of AirTag accessories available from both Apple and third-party companies and typically come in the form of a key ring, holder, or mount that will allow you to attach your AirTag to just about anything, including a golf bag!
+There is a wide range of AirTag accessories available from both Apple and third-party companies and typically come in the form of an AirTag keychain, key ring, holder, or mount that will allow you to attach your AirTag to just about anything, including a golf bag!

-The most popular AirTag accessories are keyrings and holders, which are usually made of silicone or leather and allow you to clip or strap the AirTag to an item you want to track.
+The most popular AirTag accessories are key rings and holders, an AirTag Loop which is available in either silicone, or leather and allows you to attach an AirTag to an item you want to track.

 Of course, it’s not necessary to use any accessory if you’re comfortable with keeping your AirTag in an outer pocket or at the bottom of the golf bag itself.
 However, if you do want to opt for an accessory below you will find some of the most popular available.